top of page

 Pardaleodes sator (male, upper and underside - different specimens)

-Pardaleodes tibillus (waiting on field image)
+Pardaleodes tibillus (waiting on field images)

-An Afrotropical genus containing ten species, three within Uganda and one recorded from Semuliki: Meza cybeutes.
-Four species have been recorded from the DRC Ituri Forest and Semliki Valley, including the three recorded from Uganda and along with M. cybeutes are M. meza and M. indusiata.
-The species M. mabillei is found in the DRC Ituri Forest but not yet recorded in Uganda.
+Genus Meza.
+An Afrotropical genus containing ten species, four within Uganda and one recorded from Semuliki: Meza cybeutes.
+Four species have been recorded from the DRC Ituri Forest and DRC Semliki Valley, including all four recorded from Uganda: M. cybeutesM. mezaM. indusiata and M. mabillei.

-Meza cybeutes (waiting on field image)
+Meza cybeutes (waiting on field images)

 Tribe Astictopterini